fghaas/devopsdaysberlin-2022/markdown/00-intro.md

 Florian Haas | [@xahteiwi](https://twitter.com/xahteiwi)

 <!-- Note -->
+This is a talk about developing superpowers.
+Superpowers that will help you be better in any role, any industry, any profession — *particularly* the ones where you work in distributed teams, and use an asynchronous and distributed workflow.

-This is a talk on expressing yourself clearly, succinctly, and professionally in writing.
+This is about expressing yourself clearly, succinctly, and professionally in writing.
 I have put this together for the English language, though parts of this talk may be applicable to other languages as well.